 7. The Science of Emotional Intelligence on IHHP

 Another course is The Science of Emotional Intelligence by the Institute of Health and Human Potential (IHHP).
-This course is tailored to corporate learners looking to improve the emotional intelligence of their employees.
-Its goal is to deliver employees that can influence others, reach leadership goals, and successfully navigate under pressure.
-One drawback is that the course is not self-paced, and only starts at certain times.
+This course is tailored to corporate learners looking for ways on how to improve the emotional intelligence and positive attitude of their employees.
+Its goal is to deliver employees that can influence others, reach leadership goals, get along with their colleagues, and successfully navigate under pressure.
+One drawback is that the course is not self-paced, and only starts at certain times so time-management is a must.

 8. Emotional Intelligence at Work on Future Learn